maccu71/projects/README.md

 `kubectl delete -f https://raw.githubusercontent.com/maccu71/projects/master/sonda-readiness-tcp.yml`

-Grouping tasks using the 'block' directive in Ansible
+**'block' directive in Ansible - usage: **

 Have you ever wondered what the 'block' directive in Ansible is and what its exact purpose is?

 Let's clarify and highlight its beneficial role.

 There are two main ways we can utilize the 'block' directive:

-    Grouping tasks as a single unit: This helps to apply logic effectively.
+1) Grouping tasks as a single unit: This helps to apply logic effectively.
-    Handling errors elegantly: This is achieved through the Block-Rescue-Always directives.
+2) Handling errors elegantly: This is achieved through the Block-Rescue-Always directives.

 For instance, let's say we want to install the Apache server on CentOS nodes.
 This involves installing the httpd package, copying files, changing config files, copying website code, and finally, restarting the httpd service.
 While we could include "- when: ansible_distribution == CentOS'" after each task, it would be impractical, making the code unreadable and unprofessional.